 For security issues related to data processing between territories outside of the European Union, such as between the U.S. and Europe, it will be necessary to wait for details specified in the forthcoming Privacy Shield agreement (that will replace Safe Harbor).

-In any case, it is clear that the new Regulation aims to protect and ensure the correct processing of user data, allowing the free circulation of citizens’ data within the European Union in accordance with all conditions outlined here.
+It is clear that the new GDPR aims to protect and ensure the correct processing of user data, allowing the free circulation of citizens’ data within the European Union in accordance with all conditions outlined here.

 This post is also available in Spanish.